taoranl2/taoranl2.github.io/_pages/about.md

 Miscellaneous
 ======
 I enjoy cooking Chinese food with my friends.
 Additionally, I have a passion for hiking and photography, especially in natural environments.
 I have had the opportunity to visit several national parks, where I capture the beauty of the landscapes through my lens.
-Some of the national parks I have visited include:
+The national parks I have visited include:

 - Grand Canyon National Park
+- Joshua Tree National Park
+- Grand Teton National Park
+- Yellowstone National Park
-- Great Smoky Mountains National Park
+- Great Sand Dunes National Park and Preserve
 - Rocky Mountain National Park